How Notre Dame, 'Vast Symphony In Stone,' Weaves Its Way Through Parisian History

 The center of Paris is Notre Dame.

 This is true both literally and figuratively.
-The Gothic cathedral is there on Île de la Cité, the island in the Seine in-between Paris' Left and Right banks, convenient and inescapable for the more than 12 million people who visit it every year.
+The Gothic cathedral is there on Île de la Cité, the island in the Seine in between Paris' Left and Right banks, convenient and inescapable for the estimated 13 million people who visit it every year.
 Just outside, a Point Zero marker measures the distance to everything else in France.
-And Notre Dame is there in more than 850 years of French history since its 1345 completion: in paintings, daguerreotypes, songs, novels, war photos, awed selfies.
+And Notre Dame is there in more than 850 years of French history: in paintings, daguerreotypes, songs, novels, war photos, awed selfies.

-On April 15, Notre Dame de Paris caught fire, and its interior was almost entirely immolated.
+On April 15, Notre Dame de Paris caught fire, and its interior was almost entirely destroyed.
 The wooden roof burned clean through, and the proud spire – actually added between 1845 and 1879 – toppled over like a child's toy set.
-Outside, thousands of horrified onlookers held up their phones to bear witness.
-Some began to sing prayers.
+Outside, thousands of horrified onlookers held up their phones.
+Some began to sing hymns.

-It took a heroic effort by more than 500 Paris firefighters merely to contain the spread, rescue a few of the many artworks inside and preserve the structure and its two towers.
+It took a heroic effort by more than 500 firefighters merely to contain the spread, rescue a few of the many artworks inside, and preserve the structure and the cathedral's two towers.
 But from a cultural perspective, the damage has already been catastrophic.
-The aerial shots were vulgar, like something out of an action movie: The halls of the church lit up in a blazing cross.
+The aerial shots showed the halls of the church, completed in 1345, lit up in a blazing cross.
 Stained-glass windows, some of them dating back to the building's original construction, were destroyed.

-How did it feel to watch this in Paris, cloistered behind a police barrier as the flames roared overhead?
+How did it feel to watch this in Paris from behind a police barrier as the flames roared overhead?
 In 1831, author Victor Hugo published his beloved novel Notre Dame de Paris, known in English as The Hunchback of Notre Dame, in which he describes the cathedral as "a vast symphony in stone."

 Online, Americans shared their remembrances of visiting the cathedral and climbing the towers.
-Practicing Catholics, members of non-Christian faiths and non-religious people all recalled being overcome by a sense of spiritual awe when they stepped inside the structure, and returning years later to light candles for loved ones.
+Practicing Catholics, members of non-Christian faiths and nonreligious people all recalled being overcome by a sense of spiritual awe when they stepped inside the structure and returning years later to light candles for loved ones.
 They talked to Notre Dame staff, who said their favorite part of the job was watching the light change over Paris from the tops of the towers.

 One visitor recalled how her then-boyfriend refused to enter the building, afraid the metal detectors would set off the engagement ring he was concealing in his pocket.
-Another couple did enter, and licked the inside of the building ("a tiny, non-damaging lick to cement our bond.")
+Another couple did enter and licked the inside of the building ("a tiny, non-damaging lick to cement our bond.")

 Seeing Notre Dame and its rooftop gargoyles overlooking so many visual representations of Paris over the years, "you get the sense of the cathedral as this place that is solid and immovable, and kind of watching history unfold underneath it," said Catherine Clark, an associate professor of French studies at the Massachusetts Institute of Technology.